greeble-dev/bevy_mod_skinned_aabb/README.md

 The plugin will automatically detect and update any skinned meshes that are added to the world.

+## Limitations

+- Skinned AABBs require the meshes to be flagged as `RenderAssetUsages::MAIN_WORLD`.
+    - This is enabled by default in most cases - if you're simply loading glTF files then you don't have to do anything.
+    - If you're making custom meshes, check `Mesh::asset_usage` or the `asset_usage` parameter of `Mesh::new`.
+- Skinned AABBs do not account for blend shapes and vertex shader shenanigans.
+    - Meshes that use these features may have incorrect AABBs.
+    - Meshes that only use skinning are safe.
+- Skinned AABBs are conservative but not optimal.
+    - They're conservative in that the AABB is guaranteed to contain the mesh's vertices.
+    - But they're not optimal, in that the AABB may be larger than necessary.
+- Apps that use hundreds of different skinned mesh assets may have performance issues.
+    - Each different asset adds some overhead to spawning mesh instances.
+    - It's fine to spawn many instances of a small number of assets.
+- The AABBs might be wrong for one frame immediately after spawning.

 ## Bevy Compatibility

 | bevy          | bevy_mod_skinned_aabb |